Dean of Collarts

 Rachel is currently investigating fashion objects that polarise taste preferences and is writing about Ugg boots and Melbourne’s sneaker culture for Bloomsbury’s Fashion Business Case Study project.

-Head of Content Creation
+Content Creation Program Leader

 Patrick Price has a creative mind with a knack for marketing and social strategy to communicate a story.
 He believes that there was a time and place for thinking inside the box!
 But that time has come and gone and to compete in today’s world you need to be creative to get the competitive edge.